-- Flexibility to define Static and Dynamic Policies: With OpsMx Enterprise for Spinnaker, compliance and policy managers will have the flexibility to declare static and dynamic policies.
-Policies that need to be adhered to when creating a CD pipeline in Spinnaker are called Static policies, e.g., a testing stage should be configured before the deployment stage.
+With OpsMx Enterprise for Spinnaker, compliance and policy managers will have the flexibility to declare static and dynamic policies.
+Policies that need to be adhered to when creating a Continuous Delivery pipeline in Spinnaker are called Static policies, e.g., a testing stage should be configured before the deployment stage.
 And policies that must be adhered to while executing a Spinnaker pipeline are called Dynamic pipelines, e.g. deployment into all European Geo should happen over weekends.
 In the runtime, policies are validated through 3rd party policy engines ( like Open Policy Agent) using API.
 Moreover, compliance managers get the flexibility to quickly add, modify, delete policies in tune with business policy changes.
 (Watch the 3 mins video to learn how to enforce policies into CD pipeline and ensure compliance)

 OES policy enforcement

-- Auditability and Traceability: OpsMx Enterprise for Spinnaker (OES) acts as a single source of truth for finding pipeline information by integrating with various sources- Spinnaker, Autopilot, monitoring tools, service management tools, and policy management tools (the complete list of tools here).
+OpsMx Enterprise for Spinnaker (OES) acts as a single source of truth for finding pipeline information by integrating with various sources- Spinnaker, Autopilot, monitoring tools, service management tools, and policy management tools.
 Auditor using OES can obtain information at their fingertips, e.g.

 - List of pipelines created and executed for various software delivery along with the dates.